 - 1. A community-based organization in the behavioral health sector located in the District of Columbia (DC); - 2.
 Eligible to participate in District-funded programs (not debarred) as evidenced by an exclusion verification; - 3.
-Have at least one service location within the District of Columbia; - 4.
-At least two years of experience (as of the date of the application) providing children and youth behavioral health services; and - 5.
-Organizations that do not have a current grant agreement with DBH to provide school-based behavioral health services in Cohort 1 or Cohort 2 schools.
+Have at least one service location within the District of Columbia; and - 4.
+At least two years of experience (as of the date of the application) providing children and youth behavioral health services.